smx0/zoo-me/README.md

 💬
-animals from icons8, earthfrom transparentpng
+animals from icons8, earth from transparentpng